mistrypinkal/mistrypinkal/README.md

 ## 🤖 About Me

-I'm an **Engineering Manager** at the intersection of **mobile platform engineering** and **Generative AI**.
-Over 12 years I've gone from writing Kotlin on Android to leading multi-team platforms — and today I'm deeply invested in bringing **LLMs, agentic workflows, and AI-powered tooling** into production.
+I'm an **Engineering Manager** at the intersection of **platform engineering** and **Generative AI**.
+Over 12 years, I’ve grown from building products hands-on to leading cross-platform teams — and today I'm deeply invested in bringing **LLMs, agentic workflows, and AI-powered tooling** into real-world production systems.

-At **CAFU**, I built an AI-powered **Operational Analytics system** that reduced decision-making time by **40%** and unlocked multi-million AED in annual savings.
-That project solidified my belief: the next decade of engineering leadership is about knowing how to architect *and* ship AI systems — not just manage the people who do.

 - 🧠 **Agentic AI** — Systems where LLMs plan, call tools, and execute multi-step tasks autonomously
 - 🔗 **RAG Pipelines** — Retrieval-augmented generation for grounded, production-grade AI features